Details: ICER offers a competitive salary and benefits package.

-The Institute for Clinical and Economic Review (ICER) is an innovative, independent non-profit health care research organization dedicated to improving the application of evidence throughout the health care system.
-Among ICER’s key initiatives are the California Technology Assessment Forum (CTAF), the Midwest Comparative Effectiveness Public Advisory Council (Midwest CEPAC) the New England Comparative Effectiveness Public Advisory Council (New England CEPAC) and.
+The Institute for Clinical and Economic Review (ICER) is an innovative, independent non-profit health care research organization dedicated to sustainable access to high value care for all patients.
+Among ICER’s key initiatives are the California Technology Assessment Forum (CTAF), the Midwest Comparative Effectiveness Public Advisory Council (Midwest CEPAC), and New England Comparative Effectiveness Public Advisory Council (New England CEPAC).
 These public deliberative bodies represent a unique platform from which to advance collaborative efforts to analyze scientific evidence on what works best, to foster an honest dialogue about the evidence on effectiveness and value with the public, and to translate this evidence into action to improve patient care.
 Through these initiatives and all its other efforts, ICER thrives on the entrepreneurial spirit of its employees to empower patients, clinicians, and policymakers in their quest for better care at lower costs.

 If you’ve answered “yes” to each question, read on!

 The Program Manager will lead three projects per year.
 This role is ideal for an established project or program leader with experience strategically directing the day-to-day and long-term goals of a key organizational program.
 The ideal candidate will have a robust understanding of the national health policy landscape, with some familiarity with pharmaceutical pricing policy, as well as a sophisticated understanding of the different perspectives represented across the health care industry.
 Each of the three meetings will focus on comprehensive reports developed by ICER on the comparative clinical effectiveness and comparative value of new drugs or other new interventions in the health system.
 The Program Manager will work closely with ICER’s Research Team to ensure achievement of all project goals.
 This position also requires close collaboration with the other Program Managers at ICER.
 The Program Manager will report to the Program Director.